-If you have a non-immersive skillet, you can save some energy and time by first pouring out any extra cooking oil.
-Consider pouring it in a bowl to reuse it later or in the disposable container if you want to discard it.
+If you have a non-immersive skillet, you can save time and energy by first pouring out any extra cooking oil.
+Consider pouring it into a bowl to for future use, or simply pour it into a disposable container.

-If your skillet has any food residue, you need to wipe them either with a soft wet cloth or even a dishcloth.
-Since the non-stick surface of your pan can easily get ruined by abrasive material, avoid using steel wool or even metal scrubber.
+If your skillet has any food residue on it, you’ll have to wipe it off with either a wet cloth or dishcloth.
+Since abrasive material scan ruin the non-stick surface of your pan, avoid using steel wool or metal scrubbers.

 Mix Soapy Water

-You require some hot water and soap.
-Your skillet may come with a soap designed to wash it.
-Check the manual of how you are supposed to mix it with water.
-Put the water in the bowl or bucket and put the soap in the right proportion.
-Once you are through, place your skillet in the water without exposing the connector to the water.
+For this next step, you’ll need some hot water and soap.
+Your skillet may come with a soap designed to wash it, so check its manual to see whether you’re supposed to mix it with water.
+If that’s the case, mix the soap and water in a bowl using the ratios spelled out in the manual.
+Once you’re done, place your skillet in the water without bringing the connector near the water.

-Scrub the interior part gently using a sponge or dishcloth.
-It can be hard removing stuck food with the sponge.
-For that reason, take a nylon scrubber and clean the interior in a circular motion.
-Within a short time, there will be no sticking food particles on your skillet.
-You can use hot or warm soapy water to rinse the interior.
-Leave it on a paper towel.
+Gently scrub your skillet’s interior using a sponge or dishcloth.
+It can be hard removing sticky food with the sponge, so take a nylon scrubber and remove it by scrubbing in a circular motion.
+Within a short time, there shouldn’t be any food particles on your skillet.
+Next, use warm or hot water to rinse the skillet’s interior.
+Finally, leave it on a paper towel to dry.

-So how do you clean the dirty exterior?
-Take the non-abrasive scrubber that you used to clean the interior.
-Wash it first before using it to scrub the exterior.
-Dip the scrubber in the water more frequently.
-To ensure that your skillet gets enough soap as you continue scrubbing.
-Clean your skillet until it becomes shiny.
-Use a sponge to rinse it in warm soapy water.
-Wash the sponge once you are through.
-Ensure that the connector doesn’t come into contact with the water.
+So how do you clean the skillet’s dirty exterior?
+First, take the non-abrasive scrubber that you used to clean the interior.
+Wash it first, then use it to scrub the exterior.
+Dip the scrubber in the water more frequently to ensure that your skillet receives enough soap as you scrub.
+Clean your skillet until it shines, then use a sponge to rinse it with warm, soapy water.
+Wash the sponge once you are through, and always ensure that skillet’s cord doesn’t come near the water.

-If your skillet has grease build-up, use baking soda to clean it.
-It's an excellent method that can't harm your skillet and remove any kind of stain in your skillet.
+If your skillet has a build-up of grease, use baking soda to clean it. this strategy won’t harm your skillet, but it’ll remove any kind of stain from it.

-Pour some baking soda on your skillet and add some water.
-Make a paste and apply it to the stained areas and give it time.
-Use a non-abrasive pad to scrub the paste.
-Use a dishcloth to wipe your skillet.
+First, pour some baking soda on your skillet and then add some water.
+Next, make a paste and apply it to the stained areas.
+Use a non-abrasive pad to scrub off the paste, then use a dishcloth to wipe your skillet.

 Clean the Connector

-After cleaning the skillet; you can’t leave your connector dirty.
-Take a sponge, dip in soapy water, and wipe the connector.
-No water should enter in your connector since it will ruin essential parts.
-Use a toothpick to remove any debris or grease that is inside the connector.
-Don't forget to clean the connector cord too.
+After cleaning your skillet you can’t leave your connector dirty.
+So, take a sponge, dip it in soapy water, and wipe the connector down.
+Make sure that no water touches it to avoid damaging it.
+Use a toothpick to remove any debris or grease that’s still inside of it.

-After frying with the skillet, you expect the lid to get dirty.
-If you have a dishwasher, it is easy to clean it since its dishwasher safe.
-You can also decide to clean it manually by washing it with a sponge and warm water.
+After frying food with your skillet, you expect the lid to be dirty.
+If you have a dishwasher, you can clean it with that.
+If not, you can also clean it manually by washing it with a sponge and warm water.

-Once your skillet is spackling clean, you need to dry it using a small towel.
-Don’t forget to dry the connector and the lid.
+Once your skillet is sparkling clean, you’ll need to dry it using a small towel.
+Don’t forget to dry the connector and the lid as well.
 Once the skillet is dry, put the connector back.
-You can use it or else keep it well until the next time you require to use it.
+That way you’ll be able to use it or keep it intact until the next time you need it.

 Maintaining the Skillet

 After buying your skillet, it’s important to season it.
-First, wash it with soapy water and a sponge, rinse and dry it.
-Pour a tablespoon of vegetable oil in it and spread it using a paper towel.
-Leave it for an hour then wipe any remaining residue oil later.
-It will protect your skillet from getting rusty if you don’t use it often.
-It will also make it easy to clean.
-If you take long before reusing the skillet, season it again.
+First, wash it with soapy water and dry it.
+Next, pour a tablespoon of vegetable oil in it and spread the oil using a paper towel.
+Leave it for an hour, then wipe any remaining residue.
+This process will protect your skillet from rust in case you don’t use it often.
+It will also make it easier to clean.
+If you only use your skillet on occasion, season it prior to each use.

-It burns quickly due to its high water content.
-Also, avoid corn oil since its high sugar content caramelizes and leaves a sticky burnt mess on your skillet’s surface.
+Non-stick cooking oil burns quickly due to its high water content, so avoid using it.
+Also, avoid corn oil since its high sugar content caramelizes and will leave a burnt, sticky mess on your skillet’s surface.

-If you used the skillet for light cooking, wipe it with a paper towel and use the oil to season it.
-After heavy cooking, wipe the skillet using club soda.
+If you use your skillet for light cooking, wipe it with a paper towel and use oil to season it.
+After a heavy cooking session, wipe use club soda to wipe it down.